What Is Variation Theory? A Guide For Teachers

 - Variation Theory worked examples

-What is Variation Theory in primary maths?
+What is Variation Theory in elementary math?

 Variation Theory is a general theory of learning that is used predominantly in mathematics teaching and pedagogy.
-It emphasises a concept’s essential features by focusing on what is kept the same and what changes, which offers the opportunity to make meaningful connections.
+It emphasizes a concept’s essential features by focusing on what is kept the same and what changes, which offers the opportunity to make meaningful connections.

 Origins of Variation Theory